 Military spouses are some of the most incredible people I know.
 When faced with adversity they can arise to the challenge time and time again.
 This has been especially true of the spouses I have been around throughout the 15 years I’ve spent as a military wife so far.

-I’ve been a social worker, bookkeeper, sales associate, mortgage broker, temp, and several other things before finding long term work freelancing from home.
+So far, I’ve been a social worker, bookkeeper, sales associate, mortgage broker, temp, and several other things before finding long-term work freelancing from home with this website.
 I am not the only one that has had to do random stuff just to have a job.
-I have a friend who is a speech pathologist, but is currently selling jewelry since they are stationed overseas with limited opportunities.
+I have a friend who is a speech pathologist but is currently selling jewelry since they are stationed overseas with limited opportunities.
 I’ve known a college professor who after a few moves re-trained and became a fitness instructor.

-I’ve known military spouses that were still working towards degrees including master’s and doctorate degrees.
+I’ve known military spouses that were still working towards degrees including master degrees and doctorate degrees.

 Online programs are ideal for military spouses.
-I didn’t do a traditional online program, but was able to finish the last of my classes online.
-I graduated at a school in Texas while we were stationed in Idaho.
-Somehow I managed to only graduate a year and a half later than I was suppose to despite moving 4 times during that time period!
+I didn’t do a traditional online program but was able to finish the last of my classes online.
+I graduated from a school in Texas while we were stationed in Idaho.
+Somehow I managed to only graduate a year and a half later than I was supposed to despite moving 4 times during that time period!

 I looked into transferring to Boise State University when we first got stationed in Idaho, but the school was an hour away, I was due to give birth during the first term, and it was trimesters instead of semesters.
 This is a common problem for military spouses when they end up moving across the country and why often an online college works out better.
 There are lots of colleges out there that offer fantastic online programs like Martinsburg.
 These days you can even become a phlebotomist through an online school!